AbhinavT01/COTTHETA-LLC/README.md

 ## Acknowledgements

-Special thanks to Ashish K. Dash from CotTheta LLC for mentoring and guidance throughout this project.
+Special thanks to Ashish K. Dash and Mallesham  from CotTheta LLC for mentoring and guidance throughout this project.

 This updated README provides a comprehensive overview of your project, including installation instructions, usage, and detailed descriptions of each file's functionality, specifically highlighting the license and bank card recognition features, as well as the document detection capabilities, including handling multiple paragraphs and handwritten paragraphs using the Google Cloud Vision API.
 The additions also include descriptions for the testing scripts and the experimental auto-rotation script.